renan2scarvalho/renan2scarvalho.github.io/_posts/2020-08-21-my-first-data-science-interview.md

 ## But first things first...

 Firstly, let me preset you the dimensional model, which consists of 4 tables.
-It's can be noticed that, in order to ease the model in the interview, data dimension was excluded.
+It's can be noticed that, in order to ease the model in the interview, data dimension was excluded (and added in "transaction" table as FK).
 The tables with columns are:

 | Transaction | Customer | Product | Store |
 |:----|:----|:----|:----|